 Below are some basic facts about the need for organ donations and transplantations:

 Waiting list candidates as of April 2019: 113,691

 U.S. Organ Donors, January - December 2018: 10,700

 (Source: United Network for Organ Sharing)

 In 1964, Lurie Children’s, known at the time as Children’s Memorial Hospital, performed its first transplant ever – a kidney transplant.
 Since then, the program has expanded to include heart, liver and intestinal transplants, and the number of transplants performed totals more than 1200.
-In 2014, we performed 22 heart transplants, which is the highest yearly volume in our history, and the second highest volume in the U.S. for pediatric heart transplants.
+In 2018, we performed 55 organ transplants, 9 of these transplants were from living donors, and 46 were from deceased donors.